 Association for Comprehensive Energy Psychology (ACEP) runs a small-scale EFT training that incorporates all of the above features we agree are necessary for quality training, which they do in an online format.
-We highly respect their method and practice of teaching, and their graduates are welcome to apply for EFTi membership via our External Candidate accreditation process.
+We highly respect their method and practice of teaching, and their graduates are welcome to enlist an EFTi Trainer to mentor them on a path to EFTi Accredited Certification.

 The technical capabilities of the internet and electronic devices keep growing, and with it, an ability to emulate certain features of the live, in-person trainings we value.
 In the longer term, we are open to incorporating these developments into some of our speciality, post-accreditation courses.